ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The Full Cost of Attending Northern Arizona University

-Now, let’s look at the breakdown of all expenses, to get a better idea of the actual cost of attending NAU.
+Now, let’s look at the breakdown of all expenses, to get a better idea of how much students can expect to shell out for Northern Arizona University.

-What will the cost of attending NAU be?
+What will the cost of attending Northern Arizona University be?
 Here is a breakdown of tuition and expenses.

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.